List of Mamamoo concert tours: My Con World Tour

-Concerts
+Solo concerts

 2016 Mamamoo Concert Moosical

-2016 Mamamoo Concert Moosical was the first solo concert by Mamamoo after 2 years of debut, setting a new record of being the earliest solo concert among all girl groups.
+2016 Mamamoo Concert Moosical was the first solo concert by Mamamoo, held two 2 years after their debut, setting a new record of being the earliest solo concert among all girl groups.
 It was held on August 13 and 14, 2016 at Olympic Hall in Olympic Park, Seoul, to commemorate their 2nd anniversary.
 The name of the concert has the meaning of showing a wonderful musical performance starring Mamamoo.
 Tickets to the show were sold out in less than a minute after opening to the public on June 22.